 Skip to Content

-Does Your Dog Need a Sweater in the Winter?
+Does your Dog Need a Sweater in the Winter?

-It’s getting cold outside.
-Time to break out the sweaters for you and me.
-But have you ever wondered if your dog needs a sweater too?
 There are a few key points to look at to help you decide if your dog needs a sweater now that it is getting cold.
 These key points are breed, age, health, size and the temperature.
-We will take a closer look at each of these points to see how they affect your dog’s need for a sweater.

 Does Your Dog Need a Sweater?